 Contents: Basics; Materials; Preparing; Winding; Finishing;

 The reason they need to be choked is simply this.
 The motor and reed switch are mounted inside the antenna.
-Depending on the antenna's design, the applied RF voltage on these leads is typically ≈200 volts, but may in fact, may exceed 1,000 volts!
+Depending on the antenna's design, the applied RF voltage (100 watts driving power) is typically ≈200 volts, but may in fact exceed 1,000 volts!
 This level of RF will destroy any antenna controller, even a manual one!
 Even if it does not, erratic operation, and RFI issues will abound.
 Thankfully, there is a simple solution—the RF choke.

 As pointed out in the Antenna Controllers article, the choke must be properly wound, and with the correct ferrite material, or mix.
 For our purposes, that is Mix 31, and more specifically, in the form of a 3/4 inch ID split bead.
 DX Engineering (et. al.) sell a kit of five, for about $35.
 You might as well buy the kit, because you'll no doubt need additional chokes to control Common Mode Current.